 That said, there’s some disagreement even among Charlestonians as to proper pronunciation.
 Whatever.

-Gaillard: GILLY – yard (performing arts center, a friend actually got yelled at for mispronouncing this one by an old lady)
+- Gaillard: GILLY – yard (performing arts center, an old lady actually yelled at a friend for mispronouncing this one)

 9) Take a tour or two, but be sure to explore on your own

 Walking tours are informative, and carriage tours cover a lot of ground in an hour.
 But you’ll never get a feel for the city just by taking a tour.
 Get lost downtown.
 The parts of Charleston you’ll be focusing on are all very safe, so wandering around is encouraged.

 10) Don’t stand in line for any of your meals

 I don’t care how many New York Times articles were written about a restaurant, or how many ads in the airport you’ve seen.
 There are so many great options here in Charleston, it’s a waste of time to go anywhere with a line.
 Feel smug about those tourists standing, waiting, in front of those famous restaurants on Market and Meeting street.
 Instead, continue on to any of the fantastic Charleston restaurants scattered nearby and throughout the area.

 The only downtown Charleston restaurant I can think of that’s actually worth a wait time is Hominy Grill.
 They don’t take advanced reservations, which explains the typical wait for brunch.
 But that place is amazing.

 If you’re in downtown Charleston, flooding is a real thing.
 The city was settled for its prime location on the water, not for how high above sea level it is.

 No matter what anyone says, flooding in downtown Charleston is getting worse.
 And a perfect storm of a lot of rain coinciding with high tide consistently means driving through flood waters.